NHSDigital/nhse-epr-integration/pages/appendix1.md

 <a name="endpoint"></a>
 ## Endpoint
-The actual endpoints [^2] are defined in [the BaRS documentation](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1_1_0) under the Document Reference section.
+The actual endpoints [^2] are defined in [the BaRS documentation](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1_1_0) under the Document Reference section. __NB: That documentation currently contains some known errors and is under active review.__

 On creating a new Appointment, send a POST request as described [here](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1_1_0#post-/DocumentReference)